WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618

 ##  2. watersources_UT.py - generate list of water sources from which water is allocated from
-### Table Required: Water_Master.csv (Master Table containing Utah Water Right and Exchange Information)
+### Tables required: Water_Master.csv (Master Table containing Utah Water Right and Exchange Information from PUBDUMP) and PointofDiversionTable.csv (Water Rights, Change, and Exchange Point of Diversion Table from PUBDUMP)

 - generate empty watersources.csv file with controlled vocabulary headers
 - generate WaterSourceNativeID (Wyoming POD data does not include native ID)